 After casting Globe of Annihilation, Azmodan's Basic Attacks within the next 4 seconds have an additional 1.5 range and can hit 2 additional targets.
 Hitting Heroes with Basic Attacks empowered by Bombardment grant 1 Annihilation.

-All Shall Burn's final damage applies to all enemies in an area around the target and grants 4 Annihilation per Hero hit.
+If All Shall Burn's Channel kills or lasts its full duration, All Shall Burn's final damage applies to all enemies in an area around the target and grants 4 Annihilation per Hero hit.

 This Talent tier improves Annihilation generation.